Haivision/srt/docs/API/API-socket-options.md

 packet over the link used for the connection).
 You should also consider the limitations of `SRTO_PAYLOADSIZE`.

-In the file mode `SRTO_PAYLOADSIZE` has a special value 0 that means no limit for one single packet sending, and therefore bigger portions of data are internally split into smaller portions, each one using the maximum available "remaining space".
+In file mode `SRTO_PAYLOADSIZE` has a special value 0 that means no limit for sending a single packet, and therefore bigger portions of data are internally split into smaller portions, each one using the maximum available "remaining space".
 The best value of `SRTO_MSS` for this case is then equal to the current network device's MTU size.
 Setting a greater value is possible